 Mr. Laursen has provided expert testimony and analysis as well as consulting services for numerous public and private clients.
 He has testified in disputes involving investment and trading strategies, mortgage-backed securities, municipal finance, structured notes, financial institution accounting, and insider trading.
 He has consulted for the Department of Justice, the State Insurance Commissioner of Connecticut, and the Financial Crisis Inquiry Commission.

 Mr. Laursen previously served as the Federal Reserve Board’s Manager of Risk Policy and Guidance, where he wrote and interpreted financial regulations and guidance.
 In 2009, he authored new Federal Reserve guidance requiring large financial institutions to enhance trading book stress testing and value-at-risk modeling.
 He also worked closely with other U.S. and international financial regulators to craft new rules, including as a member of the Basel Committee’s Trading Book Group.

-Starting in 2007, Mr. Laursen was heavily involved in the FRB’s response to the financial crisis, reporting directly to Chairman Bernanke and other FRB Governors and Reserve Bank Presidents on various risk, valuation, and regulatory issues.
-He also led reviews of problem institutions and assisted in the development of special FRB actions to reduce market turmoil and economic damage.
+During the financial crisis, Mr. Laursen reported directly to Chairman Bernanke as well as other Governors and Reserve Bank Presidents on various risk, valuation, and regulatory issues.
+He led reviews of problem institutions and assisted in the development of special FRB actions to reduce market turmoil and economic damage.